-Mark is module leader for research and reflective practice at level 6.
-He has an MSc in animal breeding from Edinburgh University.
+Mark has an MSc in animal breeding from Edinburgh University.
 He qualified from the College of Traditional Acupuncture in 1983 and has completed the clinical integration course.
 He practises in Abingdon and Oxford and is research manager of the BAcC.

 Alex’s initial contact with the East came through his contact with the Japanese martial arts and study of shiatsu in the early 80's.
 Alex spent 17 years as a paramedic in the London ambulance service and for 10 years worked as an assessor for the health professions council (HPC).
 Alex runs his own approved first aid training organisation, holos healthcare and training limited.
 He has written the first aid manual for the British Acupuncture Council.
 Alex qualified from CICM and then studied the patent herb course, and tuina at LCTA.
 Alex practices acupuncture and tuina at his clinic in Worcester and regularly returns to Beijing to study acupuncture under Prof Wang Ju Yi and tuina at the Beijing tuina hospital.

 Chinese medicine lecturer, practical teacher and clinical supervisor